Dulce-Engineering/menu-buddy/README.md

 # Menu Buddy Button

 ## Attributes
+- **btn-style-src**
+Optional url string indicating which styles file to use for the button.
 - **menu-style-src**
-Optional url string indicating which styles file to use.
+Optional url string indicating which styles file to use for the menus.
 - **show-pos**
 Optional string indicating position of menu relative to button.
 Can be "top", "bottom", "left", or "right".